Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Introduction

-Transport models, such as \textsc{Lbt}~\cite{Cao:2016gvr,Cao:2017hhk,Chen:2017zte} based on the higher-twist scheme~\cite{Guo:2000nz} and \textsc{Martini}~\cite{Schenke:2009gb} based on the the Arnold-Moore-Yaffe (AMY) scheme~\cite{Arnold:2002ja}, have been developed to describe parton splittings at virtuality scales $t \sim \hat{q} \tau_f$ (where $\tau_f$ is the formation length of the emitted radiation).
-Assuming $\tau_f \sim E/t$, we obtain $t \sim \sqrt{\hat{q} E}$ for multiple scattering transport approaches.
-These transport models usually start with vacuum parton showers generated by \textsc{Pythia}~\cite{Sjostrand:2006za} and simulate the subsequent evolution of a fully developed shower through the medium.
-An alternative way of combining medium modification with vacuum parton showers is to introduce medium-induced scatterings of jet partons between two vacuum splittings inside \textsc{Pythia}, as implemented by \textsc{Jewel}~\cite{Zapp:2008gi,Zapp:2012ak}.
-In both cases, the splittings of partons at high virtuality are vacuum-like and not modified by the medium.
-On the contrary, \textsc{Q-Pythia}~\cite{Armesto:2009fj} directly modifies the Sudakov form factor embedded in \textsc{Pythia} such that both vacuum and medium-induced splitting functions contribute to the splitting of virtual partons, where the medium-induced part is taken from the Armesto-Salgado-Wiedemann (ASW)~\cite{Armesto:2003jh} scheme.
+Without simulating parton showers using an event generator, one may also calculate hadron spectra in nucleus-nucleus collisions by convoluting the medium-induced gluon spectra, parton fragmentation function with the initial parton spectra in proton-proton collisions, as implemented in the CUJET model~\cite{Xu:2014ica,Xu:2015bbz} that is based on the Djordjevic-Gyulassy-Levai-Vitev (DGLV) energy loss formalism~\cite{Gyulassy:2000er,Djordjevic:2004nq}, and other semi-analytical calculations based on AMY~\cite{Qin:2007rn}, higher-twist~\cite{Majumder:2011uk} and Armesto-Salgado-Wiedemann (ASW)~\cite{Salgado:2003gb} formalisms.
+In all cases above, the splittings of partons at high virtuality are vacuum-like and not modified by the medium.
+On the contrary, the medium modification of parton showers at high virtuality is typically described using medium-modified DGLAP evolution~\cite{Kang:2014xsa,Chien:2015vja,Majumder:2011uk}.
+Such DGLAP-type of parton showers within a medium can be simulated via event generators such as \textsc{Q-Pythia}~\cite{Armesto:2009fj} that directly modifies the Sudakov form factor embedded in \textsc{Pythia} such that both vacuum and medium-induced splitting functions contribute to the splitting of virtual partons.
+In \textsc{Q-Pythia}, the medium-induced part is taken from the ASW~\cite{Armesto:2003jh} scheme.